Notiomastodon: Skull and teeth

 The remaining dentition was composed of the premolars and molars as in modern elephants, which erupted one after the other due to the horizontal replacement of the teeth.
 The chewing surface was generally composed of seven pairs of ridges or lophs, which gave the teeth a bunodont pattern.
 The first two molars had three pairs of ridges (trilophodonts) that were oriented along the longitudinal axis.
 The upper three, meanwhile, had four and the lower one more than five pairs of ridges (tetra- and pentalophodont), so these additional ridges were less pronounced.
 Stegomastodon, on the other hand, had five ridges on the upper teeth and more than eight on the lower ones.
 The upper and lower third molars (M3/m3) were tetralophodont or pentalophodont; and their wear morphology in the occlusal phase varies from simple to complicated due to the presence of central conules and accessory conules between the main cusps of pre- and postrites, which makes it look like a double trefoil.
 It is characteristic of this species is a greater proportion of teeth with these very complex trefoil figures and marked ptychodonty in their enamel.

 Additionally, two morphotypes can be identified in Notiomastodon in relation to molars, one with two additional central ridges on each half side of the tooth longitudinally and one without.
 Also very characteristic is the cloverleaf structure on the individual ridges in the weathered state.
 In general, the dental structure of Notiomastodon was characterized by a basal pattern, which was more similar to that of Cuvieronius.
 However, due to the different morphotypes, it more closely approximated the complex pattern of the chewing surface of Stegomastodon, which was formed mainly by the formation of additional lateral ridges.
-The last chewing molar would have had between 35 to 82 ridges in Notiomastodon, 33 to 60 in Cuvieronius, and 57 to 104 in Stegomastodon.
+The last chewing molar would have had between 35 and 82 ridges in Notiomastodon, 33 and 60 in Cuvieronius, and 57 and 104 in Stegomastodon.
 In total, the chewing surface of the last molar in Notiomastodon was 57 to 160 cm² (12 to 32 cm² per lophid) and in Stegomastodon 72 to 205 cm² (12 to 34 cm² per lophid).
 Thus the teeth were typical for a relatively large proboscidean.
 The lower last molar was 21.6 cm long, and the upper last molar was over 19.3 cm.